Robin-LCA/311_wk4_day2_node_mysql/README.md

 ```

 Or any fake user of your choice.
 The goal is to take the request body and insert it into the database.
 You will write a query to INSERT INTO users (fields) VALUES ()

-Again we will need to figure out what goes in the brackets

 ### updateUserById